huggingface/diffusers/docs/source/en/api/schedulers/cosine_dpm.md

 # CosineDPMSolverMultistepScheduler

+The [`CosineDPMSolverMultistepScheduler`] is a variant of [`DPMSolverMultistepScheduler`] with cosine schedule, proposed by Nichol and Dhariwal (2021).
-The `CosineDPMSolverMultistepScheduler` is inspired by the scheduler from the [Stable Audio Open](https://arxiv.org/abs/2407.14358) paper and the [Stability-AI/stable-audio-tool](https://github.com/Stability-AI/stable-audio-tool) codebase.
+It is being used in the [Stable Audio Open](https://arxiv.org/abs/2407.14358) paper and the [Stability-AI/stable-audio-tool](https://github.com/Stability-AI/stable-audio-tool) codebase.

 This scheduler was contributed by [Yoach Lacombe](https://huggingface.co/ylacombe).